westerndevs/western-devs-website/_posts/2015-08-10-docker-on-windows-10-problems.markdown

 originalurl: http://blog.davidwesst.com/2015/08/Docker-on-Windows-10-Problems/
 ---

+## UPDATE -- Solution Found
+Another Western Dev that goes by the name of Dave White found a solution and I confirmed that it works.
+The solution entails using a test build of the new Docker tool suite, so use at your own risk, but it does work!

+You can find the solution from Dave White [here](http://www.westerndevs.com/getting-docker-running-on-windows-10/), and learn more about the man himself [here](http://www.westerndevs.com/bios/dave_white/).

+---
 ![](http://blog.davidwesst.com/2015/08/Docker-on-Windows-10-Problems/docker-logo.png)

 I've hit some issues getting docker running on Windows 10.
 Turns out it's an issue with VirtualBox and it's being worked on, but I figured I'd share the details here just in case you're having the same issue.